olehSokalskyi/olehSokalskyi/README.md

 ### Hello there 👋
 ## I`m CS student in Ostroh Academy
-- I am interested in learning programing web development __
+- I am interested in learning programing web development
-- Learning React.js, Nuxt3, asp.net, blazor and other __
+- Learning React.js, Nuxt3, asp.net, blazor and other
-- My hobbies: Play games, learn new about programing __
+- **My hobbies**: Play games, learn new about programing